HanwenXU721/HanwenXU.github.io/posts/07 The Moon and Sixpence.md

 ![Plan](../images/articles/design_07/3.jpg)
 FIG.3.
-Two Metaphors: Non-dialy and Daily
+Two Metaphors: Non-daily and Daily

 The museum and the community centre are two spatial prototypes of the project.
 According to the hybrid of two types, a series of spaces come out which have the potential to satisfy both needs.
 By hybridizing the geometric prototype summarized in a case study series of "museum" and "community centre", new types conforming to the characteristics of the two (museum and community centre) can be obtained, thus achieving the homology of the types mentioned by Aldo Rossi.